 Obesity is a widespread health issue that affects millions of people globally, with its consequences reaching far beyond just excess weight.

-One of the less obvious but highly dangerous effects of obesity is lipid imbalance.
 This imbalance, especially when left unchecked, can fuel a cascade of health problems, including heart disease, diabetes, and stroke.

 But what exactly is the link between obesity and lipid imbalance, and how serious is it?